 10 states have enacted major occupational licensing reforms since 2019

 After an uncheckered growth, a positive trend has gained traction in the occupational licensing world.
 More and more states are enacting reforms loosening occupational licensing laws.
 Since 2019, 10 states have taken major occupational licensing reforms since 2019.
-Here is a summarization of those reforms by the Goldwater Institute.
+Here is a summarization of those reforms by the Badger Institute.

 Missouri: Missouri’s bill, signed in July 2020, is particularly enterprising.
 First, it eliminates the requirement that someone must live in Missouri before applying for licensure recognition, so someone can begin the process prior to moving.
 It also eliminates the condition that the originating state’s license be “substantially similar.”
 As long as someone has held an out-of-state license for at least one year, they can apply for that same license in Missouri.
 The legislation also includes provisions that make it easier for people with criminal records to secure a license.
 Read the bill here.

 Iowa: Signed in June 2020, Iowa’s bill was the first licensure recognition legislation in the nation to factor in work experience when considering one’s qualifications for licensure.
 If someone moves to Iowa from a state where their occupation is not licensed but worked in a field for three or more years “with a substantially similar scope of practice within the four years preceding the date of the application,” the applicant may be eligible for an Iowa license without undergoing additional training.
 The bill also waived licensing fees for low-income workers and expanded opportunities for ex-offenders.
 The bill text can be found here.